 Some of the most impressive demonstrations of regenerative medicine since the turn of the century have used varying forms of stem cells - embryonic, adult, and most recently induced pluripotent stem cells - to trigger healing in the patient.
-A great deal of press attention, for example, has been given to successes in alleviating life-threatening heart conditions.
-However, successes have been demonstrated in repairing damage in other organs - such as the liver, kidneys, and so forth.
+Most of the earlier successful clinical applications were aimed at the alleviation of life-threatening heart conditions.
+However, varying degrees of effectiveness have also been demonstrated for the repair of damage in other organs, such as joints, the liver, kidneys, nerves, and so forth.

 - Wikipedia on stem cells